Time travel, I regret to say, will probably not be possible at least in my lifetime. So I've attempted here to create

-Background information: In 1980, my father sent me some things of my mother's he'd saved over the years.
-Among those things were my mother's diaries, which I had no idea existed until then.
+Background information: In 1980, my father, David, sent me some things of my mother's he'd saved over the years.
+Among them were my mother's 1945 & 1946 diaries.
+I'd had no idea they existed.

-Most of the people she wrote about were total unknowns to me.
+Most of the people she wrote about were at first unknown to me.
 Friends like Herb, Hal, Jim, Helenand the placesParnell, the Stratford, Minuet'sall were mysteries yet to be unraveled.
 I suddenly had a lot of information about my mom's teenage years, and wanted to do something with it, but I wasn't sure what.

 They spent a lot of time together and with friends, shopping, going to movies, or stopping by a diner for a Coke.
 Sometimes they would simply sit out on the front steps, talking, listening to records, and watching the world go by.

 The diaries may be interesting to local history buffs, too: places and things within the Englewood neighborhood restaurants, theatres, transportation, schools, etc., many of which have long since vanished and some that are all but forgotten.